My Main Page with Links to My Other

 The book ends with two weak arguments

-against AID offered by ultra-conservative Jesse Helms and ultra-liberal David
+against aid offered by conservative Jesse Helms and liberal David

 claim that "oil spills and terrorist bombings both generate new economic activity